obbcth/Notebook9-Metal-Hackintosh/README.md

 ## Not Working

-- Hibernate (In clover, it dies and does not wake up.
-Battery should be removed physically.
-I didn't test on OpenCore)
+- Hibernate (It dies and does not wake up.
+Battery should be removed physically.)
 - Internal MicroSD Reader ([Sinetek-rtsx.kext](https://github.com/cholonam/Sinetek-rtsx) might solve it)

 ## Working